 Dir: JJ Abrams

 I'm not a big Star Wars fan.
 Like most movie lovers born post 1977 I did, to some degree, grow up on the original trilogy, but these days those films - much as I respect The Empire Strikes Back - hold little importance for me.
 The relationship I had to them last time I saw them was like meeting an old primary school friend for the first time in twenty years and realising you don't have much to say to each other anymore.
-It's not that they're suddenly bad films (well, except Jedi, though I reject the word 'suddenly' there), but they have no real relevance to me any more.
+It's not that they're suddenly bad films (well, except Jedi, though I reject the word 'suddenly' there), but they have no great relevance to me any more.

 Given this, I was entirely ambivalent about seeing The Force Awakens; the seventh chapter of the saga and the first to be made without any input from franchise creator George Lucas.
 Ultimately I saw it because it was the screening that fitted into my day at the cinema.